Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 - Best reason to stay free: you want a clean RSS reader, not a full automation stack.

-- First limit to watch: the 150-subscription cap.
+- First limit to watch: the 150-subscription cap and 20-newsletter cap.

-- Hidden trigger to upgrade: the moment you want newsletters, site monitoring, or more advanced organization.
+- Hidden trigger to upgrade: the moment you want monitoring, AI summaries, or scheduled digests.

 - Best complementary workflow: pair a free reader with a separate digest routine so you do not check feeds all day.

 ""It's not information overload.
-It's filter failure." — Clay Shirky
+It's filter failure." — Clay Shirky, NYU Professor and author of Here Comes Everybody

 | Trigger | Why It Matters | Plan Verdict |